Optixal/neovim-init.vim/README.md

 # Optixal's Neovim init.vim

 Just like how a 🔪 is undoubtedly the most important tool of a sushi chef, a text editor is undoubtedly the most important tool of a developer.
 It has to be robust, versatile, extensible, performant and powerful.
-It requires sharpening every now and then in order to produce quality work that you are proud of.
-Lastly, it has to look and feel good in hand so that every use will feel enjoyable.
+Occasionally, it requires sharpening in order to produce quality work one is proud of.
+Also, it has to look and feel good in hand so that one will enjoy using it on every use.

 ![Neovim-New](https://user-images.githubusercontent.com/19287477/166893010-43bbbf6e-f59b-44a3-b841-359f21d464d6.gif)